cf73/humanity/content/collections/documentaries/reverence-for-life-albert-schweitzer.md

     content:
       -
         type: text
-        text: 'Twenty years ago, a decade after launching The Humanity Initiative, in reading a dozen books by and about Dr. Schweitzer (research for writing a play about him), I realized that bringing his voice, his deep humanitarianism and wisdom, back to the forefront of our consciousness would be a worthy contribution to humanity.'
+        text: "In 2001, fifteen years after launching The Humanity Initiative, while researching for a play about him, I decided that trying to bring the Good Doctor's voice  --  his deep humanitarianism and wisdom  --  back to the forefront of humanity's consciousness would be a worthy effort."
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'I still believe that and urge you to watch this well-produced film as easy introduction to a man who embodied "reverence for life," the well-known hallmark of his philosophy.'
+        text: 'I still believe that and urge you to watch this well-produced film as easy introduction to a man who embodied "reverence for life," that well-known hallmark of his philosophy.'
   -
     type: paragraph
     content: